sgithens/gpii-devpmt/README.md

 To run the tests you'll need to install `chromedriver`.
 After that you can run, `npm test`.
 Linting tasks can be run with `grunt lint`.

+As noted above under requirements, currently this repository depends on the GPII-2966 branch of `universal`, and an instance of this branch must be running and available to run the unit tests.
+This requirement to have a separate universal instance running will go away in the next release.

 ### Foundation theme development

 This project has a customizations to the Foundation CSS framework.
 Out of the box